-The holidays have a way of bringing with them a next level stress that we can't seem to avoid.
+Busy times like the holidays have a way of bringing with them a next level stress that we can't seem to avoid.
 With all the planning, parties, family and celebrating that happens, we seem to be in a constantly heightened state of "GO, GO, GO!" just to make it through.
 This practice of living in the preparations for what is to come causes us to build up an unhealthy amount of anxiety and stress that can really take a toll on our bodies and minds.
 So it is extremely important that we take the time to counteract those effects.
-Here are some ways you can take 15 minutes each day to combat holiday stress, no matter where your holidays may take you.
+Here are some ways you can take 15 minutes each day to combat stress, no matter what time of year you may be feeling it.

 Deep breathing exercises